A function used to visualize how two variables interact to affect the response in regression models.

 - scale

-for a glm, the inverse link function will be applied so that the model is plotted on the scale of the original response.- nn
+- By default, the model is plotted on the scale of the linear predictor.
+If - scale='response'for a glm, the inverse link function will be applied so that the model is plotted on the scale of the original response.

 - cond

-Named list specifying conditional values of other explanatory variables.
-By default, conditional plots in visreg are constructed by filling in other explanatory variables with the median (for numeric variables) or most common category (for factors), but this can be overridden by specifying their values using
+- Named list specifying conditional values of other explanatory variables.
+By default, conditional plots in visreg are constructed by filling in other explanatory variables with the median (for numeric variables) or most common category (for factors), but this can be overridden by specifying their values using - cond(see examples).

 Value